Techgrounds-Cloud-9/cloud-9-Ephraim52/03_Project/PRO-01/Project v1.0 log.md

 ## Learnings
 These parameters can only be set in the same variable and not recreated into a variable of the same kind, what I tried by using the stack twice for seperate parameters of different stacks.
 Always make sure that the cidr is set correctly if you add another subnet.

+# Log 20-01-2023

+## One Sentence summary of the day
+converting my two constructs to stacks and re-attaching them together through app.py file, as well as other stacks.

+## Challenges
+Got an error that some kind of loop is running between 2 stacks due to them being depended on eachother.
+Which after thorough investigation is not the case.
+I am only exporting from one file to the other and not vice versa.

+## Solutions
+Looking in to this and double checking if everything is connected in a one way traffic manner.
+So that I can say with certainty that its not depending on eachother.
+But rather just one on the other, not both ways.

+## Learnings
+It might be easier to put the resources that belong on the vpc itself or are a part of it in one stack.
+Rather then trying to keep them seperate just for a better overview of the code when troubleshooting.